spacemeshos/product/smapp_wallets_flows.md

 In the flows below, user doesn't have a wallet in the first session and only one wallet on the second app session.

 ### First-Time User Session (Local Node)
-> User goals: setup new standard wallet, run a local p2p node and sync it with the network, and setup smeshing.
+> User goal: setup new standard wallet, run a local p2p node and sync it with the network, and setup smeshing.

 1. App displays the `wallet config` screen (wallet+node or wallet only).
 1. User selects to setup a wallet+node and not just wallet.